Contents

 And here’s how we do it:

-Going via Amilis can save you anywhere from £250-500 on your entire egg-freezing cycle, based on the clinic you choose!
+Going via Amilis can save you on costs at every stage of the egg freezing cycle- based on the tests, doctors and the clinics you choose!

 Unfortunately, most private healthcare providers in the UK don’t entirely cover the cost of egg freezing.